 You may have one or two references (in addition to the 200 words).

 Closed: Short papers for I-MELT presentations and workshops

-Short papers were peer reviewed, and provide a substantial background to presentations and workshops in advance of the conference, and into the future.
+Short papers were peer reviewed, and provided a substantial background to presentations and workshops in advance of the conference, and into the future.

 Short papers of 1500 - 2000 words were submitted for:

-Presentations of 15 + 10 minutes Q&A. All presentations will begin with an 'audio abstract' ie tell the whole story in brief, like an abstract, then use a standard presentation structure.
+Presentations of 15 + 10 minutes Q&A. All presentations began with an 'audio abstract' i.e., told the whole story in brief, like an abstract, then used a standard presentation structure.

 Workshops of 1.5 hours.
-These should involve lots of 'work' for the participants.
+These involved lots of 'work' for the participants.